Social Icons

 The fact that we always hear about FI signals the ineffectiveness of our check and balance system.
 It is not surprising that we frequently witness the same individuals and institutions indulging in FI because of the fragile system.
 These people are already informed of the system’s vulnerabilities, which are neither remedied nor considered to be addressed despite frequent FI incidents.

-Toothless Laws
+Toothless Laws?

 We often lack robust legal action against FI culprits.
 Most of the time, perpetrators are given administrative action as punitive sanctions.
 Administrative action means transferring the wrongdoers to a new place (so-called remote posting).
 New places are locations with all the contemporary amenities in place.
 Because they receive the same monthly income with less work and responsibility, lawbreakers who are relocated to remote areas are often contented, comfortable and convenient.